jelletreep/src-workshop/README.md

 1. Install git when it is not yet present (you could perform a separate check of the installed packages using [package_facts](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/package_facts_module.html) and then add a conditional task, but there is also a short-cut using the `state` in the [apt module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/apt_module.html#ansible-collections-ansible-builtin-apt-module))
 3. Clone a public GitHub repository.
 The creator of the workspace that uses this plugin should be able to specify the repository url during the creation of the workspace.
 Clone the repository to `/data/volume_2`
 Hint: it is possible to use 'parameters' in your ansible script.
-In the next step, you need to define the parameter in the Research cloud plugin as well so that the user can define the value when he creates a workspace.
+In the next step, you need to define the parameter in the Research cloud component as well so that the user can define the value when he creates a workspace.
 [More info](https://servicedesk.surf.nl/wiki/display/WIKI/Using+parameters)

-### 8. Create a plugin
+### 8. Create a component
-Now [create the plugin](https://servicedesk.surf.nl/wiki/display/WIKI/Create+a+plugin) in Research Cloud.
+Now [create a component](https://servicedesk.surf.nl/wiki/display/WIKI/Create+a+component) in Research Cloud.
 Make sure to add the parameter that you used in the ansible script.

 ### 9. Create a new application
-Now [create a new application](https://servicedesk.surf.nl/wiki/display/WIKI/Create+an+application).
+Now [create a new Catalogue Item](https://servicedesk.surf.nl/wiki/display/WIKI/Create+a+catalog+item).
 You can use an existing application as a template (e.g. use Ubuntu 20.04 sudo enabled), make sure to add `SRC External plugin` first and then simply add your plugin.

-### 10. Create a new application offering
-Now [create a new application offering](https://servicedesk.surf.nl/wiki/display/WIKI/Create+an+application+offering).
-You can use an existing application offering as a template, but make sure to select the application that you just created.

-### 11. Final step
+### 10. Final step
 Now go back to the dashboard and create a new workspace with the application that you just created to see if it is working!

 Afterwards, feel free to experiment a bit more, but do delete all the workspaces and storage units when you are done!